 During the summer of '78, Biron worked for the 'NO on 6' Campaign distributing fund-raising buttons sold to gay bars in the SOMA.
 He also created his "Heart Attack" piece on the walls of the San Francisco Art Institute and his Hastings Man billboard with cock, at the corner of Hyde and Bush, that Robert Opel photo documented.

 Biron was a regular at the gallery openings at Opel's short-lived Fey-Way Studios (March 1978 - July 1979) located, in the SOMA, near the notorious Black and Blue bar.
-Opel's regular monthy shows featured the very best in leather male erotica including the works Tom of Finland, Étienne, Lou Rudolph, Rex, Chuck Arnett, Domino, Charlie Airwaves, Rick Borg, Mark Kadota, Olaf, The Hun, and the photographs of Robert Mapplethorpe in one of his first exhibition on the West Coast.
+Opel's regular monthy shows featured the very best in leather male erotica including the works Tom of Finland, Étienne, Lou Rudolph, Rex, Chuck Arnett, Domino, Charlie Airwaves, Rick Borg, Mark Kadota, Olaf, The Hun, and the photographs of Robert Mapplethorpe in one of his first exhibitions on the West Coast.